How Bail Bonds Work in Utah

 Q.) How is the Bail amount determined?

-Q.) What are the Terms & Conditions of a Bond?
+Q.) What are the contractual obligations of the Bond?

 Loss of a bond will be evident if:

 - (1) The co-signer; defendant provided false information on the Utah Bail Bond application.

 - (2) The Court increases the bond beyond sound underwriting criteria employed by the Bail Bond Agent; Bail Bond surety.

 - (3) The defendant has an address change.
 Telephone number.
 Employer without giving reasonable notice to the Bail Bond Agent; Bail Bond Surety.

 - (4) The defendant is arrested for another crime while on bail.

 - (5) The defendant is back in jail in any jurisdiction.

 - (6) Failure by the defendant to appear in court at any appointed times.

 - (7) Finding of guilty against the defendant by a court of competent jurisdiction